Copyright for Celebrants Work

 You do not need a Copyright licence to read a poem from a book you have purchased.

-Publishing involves printing a copy from the internet, your typing the material and/or ; printing out the material to read from; creating a .pdf or other file; emailing the material to someone else and/ or storing the material in your computer.
+Publishing involves printing a copy from the internet, typing the material and/or ; printing out the material to read from; creating a .pdf or other file; emailing the material to someone else and/ or storing the material in your computer.

 If you have not sought permission directly from the author or purchased the material in a form from which you can read such as the purchase of a book, then you will be breaking copyright.

-Goodness - do you mean I have to seek permission for each and every poem/ prose from all those different authors?
+Do you mean I have to seek permission for each and every poem/ prose from all those different authors?